2010 China floods

-The 2010 China floods began in early May 2010.
+Floods in China in 2010 resulted in over 3,000 deaths.
 Three hundred and ninety-two people died, and a further 232 people were reported missing as of June 30, 2010, including 57 people in a landslide in Guizhou.
 Fifty-three of the deaths occurred from the flooding and landslides between May 31 and June 3, and 266 deaths occurred between June 13 and June 29.
 Four hundred and twenty four people were killed by the end of June, including 42 from the Guizhou landslide; 277 more were killed and 147 were missing in the first two weeks of July, bringing the death toll as of August 5 to 1,072.
 A landslide in early August in Gansu killed at least 1,471 people and left 294 missing.
 In total, the flooding and landslides killed at least 3,185 people in China by August 31.
 More than 230 million people in 28 provinces, municipalities, and regions, especially the southern and central provinces and regions of Zhejiang, Fujian, Jiangxi, Hubei, Hunan, Guangdong, Guangxi, Chongqing Municipality, Gansu, Sichuan, and Guizhou, and the northeastern province of Jilin were affected, while at least 4.66 million people were evacuated because of the risk of flooding and landslides in the latter half of June.
 By early August, over 12 million people were evacuated, and that number rose to 15.2 million by August 31.

 Millions lacked drinking water.
 A total of 1.36 million houses were destroyed and more than 97200 km2 of crops were inundated, while 8000 km2 of farmland had been completely destroyed by the end of June.
 Dozens of rivers remained flooded, including the Pearl River in Guangdong province, which had been affected by severe drought during the spring as its outflow was severely reduced.
 The total damages from the floods were roughly 83.8 billion yuan as of June 27, 2010, and over 275 billion yuan (41 billion USD) by August 8.